Divinical/Divinical/README.md

 Built from burnout.
 Forged for battle.

-📫 Connect With Me
-🌐 Live Tools and Site

-⚒️ Fiverr – React Sites That Hit Hard

-📦 Gumroad – Free and Paid Tools

-🧠 X Feed – Behind the Builds

 ⚠️ This repo isn’t a resume
 It’s what survival looks like when you don’t quit